shubhamrc18/shubhamrc18/README.md

 ## 👨‍💻 About Me
 - 📍 Based in Pune, India
 - 💼 Currently a Software Developer at Dhritee Software
-- 🎓 Bachelor of Computer Application (CGPA: 8.67)
 - 🌐 Exploring new technologies and improving my skill set daily

 ---